 So you don't have to sort through them all--or wind up in a place that's a little too lived-in for your tastes--we narrowed the choices to the very best around town.

 Longman & Eagle.
 Some of the most nationally acclaimed eateries and cocktail lounges are located in hipster neighborhood of Logan Square, so if you don't want to spend most of your vacation dollars in taxi fare you can book one of the six rooms at this inn.
 Directly below the small, yet contemporary rooms is the Michelin-starred Longman & Eagle.
-For more dining and drinking choices, you should head over to the nearby Billy Sunday, Fat Rice, Lost Lake, Lula Cafe, Scofflaw, Webster's Wine Bar or Yusho.
+For more dining and drinking choices, you should head over to the nearby Billy Sunday, Fat Rice, Lost Lake, Lula Cafe, Scofflaw, Webster's Wine Bar.
 2657 N. Kedzie Ave., 773-276-7110

 Roscoe Village Guesthouse.
 Not too far from the Chicago Cubs' Wrigley Field and Southport Corridor is Roscoe Village Guesthouse, which features 18 suites equipped with a Jacuzzi, fireplace, and full kitchen with granite and stainless steel appliances.